supakeen/pinnwand/doc/index.rst

   pip install pinnwand

 I suggest you use a virtual environment for installation.
+There is extended installation instructions available.

 Contributing
 ============